proximitybbdo/voodoo/README.md

 ## Usage

-Inside your website directory, just execute `voodoo` without params to perform the basic tasks, as predefined for our framework (see `config.js` inside the repo)
+Inside your website directory, just execute `voodoo` without params to perform the basic tasks, as predefined for our framework (see `config.js` inside the repo).
+The default voodoo.js will be created at the path where you execute the command, and is very similar to the **gruntfile** found in [grunt](https://github.com/cowboy/grunt).

+Optionally, you can run `voodoo -g` or `voodoo --generate` to create the default `voodoo.js` file without running **voodoo** itself.
+This gives you the change to first change the config.

-The following parameters are available
+#### The following parameters are available

 * **-b, --base <path>** - working directory for your site (where `assets` folder is in )
 * **-v, --verbose** - verbose output
 * **-f, --force** - a way to force your way past warnings.
 Want a suggestion?
 Don't use this option, fix your code
+* **-g, --generate** - generate a default `voodoo.js` file